 By default, the tool is not installed.
 This is signaled by this icon:

 Once you have configured the tool, click on “Validate” in the bottom-right corner: the configuration panel closes.
-You will then see a “ON” toggle on the right of the tool’s line, as well as the number of websites the tool is configured on.
+You will then see a “ON” toggle on the right of the tool’s line, as well as the number of projects the tool is configured on.

-Launching the test
+Launching the experiment

 Check the “Heatmap” box.
 Note that you can add as many reporting tools as you want.